Oregon vs. Colorado College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Colorado has combined with its opponents to score more than 49 points in one game this season.
+- Colorado and its opponents have combined to score more than 49 points in one game this season.

-- This season, the two teams have combined to average 49 points per game, which is the same threshold as Saturday's over/under.
+- The two teams combine to average 49 points per game, an amount equal to the total in this contest.

-- These two squads combine to surrender 43.1 points per game, 5.9 fewer than this contest's over/under.
+- The 43.1 combined points per game that these two squads have allowed this season are 5.9 fewer than the 49 over/under in this contest.

 - Ducks games this season feature an average total of 58.8 points, a number 9.8 points higher than Saturday's over/under.